-• Complete all state required tests as well as any program pre/post assessments or benchmarking tests.
+- Utilize mandatory tutoring sessions when assessment scores are below your course's passing range.
+(These can be by phone, Google Meet, email, or tutoring in our lab but reach out to get help!) - Complete all state required tests as well as any program pre/post assessments or benchmarking tests.
 THIS IS A MANDATORY STATE REQUIREMENT, and by law you are required to take these tests.
-Failure to comply will result in immediate withdrawal.
-Online schools are required to take part in all state assessments - so we cannot exempt you.
+Failure to comply will result in immediate withdrawal from Wickenburg Virtual Academy.
+Online schools are required to take part in all state assessments so we cannot exempt you.
 We will let you know testing schedules ahead of time so you can make arrangements, and we will work with you any way possible to help you make these tests.
-(See Parent/School Agreement in Appendix.)
+(See Parent/School Contract.)
+A.R.S. §15-808